Care and maintenance

 CARE OF TUFTED CARPETS

-Visit our paper cord care tips page for tips on how to care for paper cord rugs.
+Visit our page with Paper cord care tips for tips on how to handle carpets made of paper cord.
 Our expert provides further tips on what to think about when buying a rug.

 Textile

-Please always refer first to the manufacturer's care instructions that may have been provided with your furniture.
+Please always refer first to the manufacturer's care instructions, which may be supplied with your piece of furniture.

 CARE AND CLEAN TEXTILE UPHOLSTERED FURNITURE